flare-foundation/docs/docs/user/governance/voting.md

 ## Transferring Votes

-Votes can be transferred to another account while the `$WSGB` tokens remain in your possession.
+Votes can be transferred to another account while the wrapped tokens remain in your possession.
-This is useful, for example, if you have `$WSGB` in multiple self-custody wallets, since you can simplify your voting process by transferring all the votes to a single wallet.
+This is useful, for example, if you have wrapped tokens in multiple self-custody wallets, since you can simplify your voting process by transferring all the votes to a single wallet.

 You can read all the details about transferring votes in the [Governance page](../../tech/governance.md#vote-transfer).